 How to Run

-Another important part in the continuity is the flex cut.
+Another important part of the continuity is the flex cut.
 The flex cut happens when the ball is passed from top spot to spot.
-When this happens, you have to use the flex cut to create the 3 man on ball side.
+When this happens, you have to use the flex cut to create the 3-man on the ball side.
 This is a great drill to work on the transition of your 3 man side to the other side of the court.

 Things to Note